3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/database.md

 ---
-title: Database connection
+title: Connection details
-description: Options for connection to a 3DCityDB
+description: Options for the connection to a 3DCityDB
 tags:
   - database
   - connection options